The Grey Hoodie Project: Big Tobacco, Big Tech, and the threat on academic integrity: Reinvent itself in the public image as socially responsible

-In addition to this joint partnership where industry interests prevail over public interest, each company comprising Big Tech has also been working on its own individual PR campaign.
-Google, in response to growing employee and public concern regarding its collaboration with the US military and Pentagon, created ``an external advisory council'' \cite{google_ai_artificial_2018} which was later disbanded after a scandal surrounding one of its proposed members.
+In addition to this joint partnership where industry interests prevail over public interest, each company has also been working on its own individual PR campaign.
+Google, in response to growing employee and public concern regarding its collaboration with the US military and Pentagon, created ``an external advisory council'' \cite{google_ai_artificial_2018}, which was later disbanded after a scandal surrounding one of its proposed members.
 Microsoft has created an internal committee to ``ensure our AI platform and experience efforts are deeply grounded within Microsoft's core values'' \cite{nadella_satya_2018}.
-In response to the Cambridge Analytica scandal, Zuckerberg promised that Facebook will create ``an independent group to study the abuse of social media in elections'', and that members will ``be independent academics, and Facebook has no prior publishing control'' \cite{washington_post_transcript_2018}.
-More recently, in light of growing concerns regarding ``fake news'' and disinformation campaigns, Facebook announced it was giving away \$300 million in grants to support journalism, to the ire of some academics \cite{ingram_facebook_2019}.
+In response to the Cambridge Analytica scandal, Zuckerberg promised that Facebook will create ``an independent group to study the abuse of social media in elections'', and that members will ``be independent academics, and Facebook [will have] no prior publishing control'' \cite{washington_post_transcript_2018}.
+More recently, in light of growing concerns regarding ``fake news'' and disinformation campaigns, Facebook announced it was giving away \$300 million in grants to support journalism, to the ire of some academics \cite{ingram_facebook_2018,ingram_facebook_2019}.

-While these efforts are likely to result in some tangible good, looking at the history of Big Tobacco, we observe that they are also used by Big Tech to prove their social responsibility.
-Just as Big Tobacco leveraged research funding to avoid legal responsibility, Big Tech has used a similar line of argument to avoid scrutiny, demonstrated by Zuckerberg's usage of ``independent academics'' to congress, Google's boasting of ``releasing more than 75 research papers on topics in responsible AI [in a year]'' \cite{dean_responsible_2019}, and the founding of one-sided partnerships to serve as ``legitimating function''.
+While these efforts are likely to result in some tangible good (as did research funded by Big Tobacco), these efforts will be limited by the profit motives of corporations \cite{pos_tone_2020}.
+Just as Big Tobacco leveraged research funding to avoid legal responsibility, Big Tech has used a similar line of argument to avoid scrutiny, demonstrated by Zuckerberg's usage of ``independent academics'' to congress, Google's boasting of ``releasing more than [75 or 200] research papers on topics in responsible AI [2019 or 2020]'' \cite{dean_responsible_2019,walker_responsible_2020}.